Contract Management Leadership Development Program - Program Information

 In addition to the extensive classroom and online coursework contained in the program, your leadership growth will include a series of assignments designed to round out your development.
 These experiences include serving as a volunteer NCMA leader at a local chapter and possibly for the national organization.
 Volunteering for NCMA is like immersing yourself in a "leadership incubator," where you may eventually become the president of a functioning, vibrant chapter and interact with colleagues and leaders, including senior executives, throughout the contract management profession.
 In addition, you will be required to write a research paper on a topic of interest to you, which will be relevant to the practice of contract management.
 It is possible that your research paper may be published in Contract Management Magazine or the Journal of Contract Management.
 Also, for the duration of the program, you will work with two mentors who will assist you in achieving your professional development goals and offer their input on your assignments.
 You will be given the opportunity to select your own mentors, but NCMA has a pool of deeply accomplished professionals—representing all walks of the profession—standing by to assist.
 These mentors represent the most experienced and accomplished people within our profession—our NCMA Fellows and Board of Advisors.

 Your employer, your mentors, your fellow classmates, and NCMA itself, including your local chapter, are ready to invest a significant amount of time and money to prepare you to assume a leadership position.
-In return, NCMA requires that you remain committed for the entire program duration and two years thereafter; where you will undertake leadership experiences through volunteer opportunities with your chapter.
+In return, NCMA requires that you remain committed for the entire program duration and two years thereafter, where you will undertake leadership experiences through volunteer opportunities with your chapter.
 Participants will be required to maintain a current NCMA membership over the course of three years.
 NCMA also requires that you honor and uphold the Contract Management Code of Ethics throughout your professional career.
-There is an expectation that a successful graduate of the program will assume a leadership position at the chapter level and may contribute to national leadership as well in preparation for leadership within their professional (employer) position.
+There is an expectation that a successful graduate of the program will assume a leadership position at the chapter level and may contribute to national leadership as well in preparation for leadership within his or her professional (employer) position.